Home

 1. Self and Ego

-Human activity unfolds within two cycles – a vicious cycle and a virtuous cycle – that are opposite in character and that interact with one another.
-The self is defined as the authentically original expression of those qualities that characterize an individual as an autonomous and unique entity.
+Human activity unfolds within two cycles – a vicious cycle and a virtuous cycle – which are opposite in character, yet interact with one another.
+The self is defined as the authentically original expression of those qualities that characterize an individual as an autonomous, unique entity.
 The self includes talents and features of character such as personal affinities and tendencies.
 These include will, human sensitivity, intellectual sensitivity, creative talent, creative imagination, originality of approach, etc.

-The self possesses an energy that in principle subjugates every existing force of nature found in man and in his environment – to the extent that this energy is activated by will.
+The self possesses an energy that in principle subjugates every existing force of nature found in man and environment – to the extent that this energy is activated by free will.
 The capacity for free choice, for balanced judgment, for arriving at a verdict and for making a decision, has its source in the self.
-Discerning truth from falsehood and good from evil, accepting personal responsibility, and all the rest of moral considerations belong to the territory of the self.
+Discerning truth from falsehood and good from evil, accepting personal responsibility - and indeed the entire realm of moral considerations belongs to the territory of the self.

-From the distinction between self and ego, a category for a leader personality is derived: A leader is distinguished by a self that is strong, original, qualitative, and powerful, that takes initiative, and that takes control of the mechanical system, as we have mentioned.
-This is also true of all true artists, and of all those blessed with a uniquely original quality, in their talents, and in their characters.
+From the distinction between self and ego, we may derive a category for a leader personality: A leader is distinguished by a self that is strong, original, qualitative, and powerful, that takes initiative and that takes control of the mechanical system, as we have mentioned.
+This is also true of all true artists and of all those blessed with uniquely original quality of talent or of character.

 Ego

 Ego belongs to the mechanical system that inheres in the nature of the universe.
-Ego is activated from without, by the law of brute force; strong versus weak, where the stronger vector activates or controls the weaker.
+Ego is activated from the outside by the law of brute force; strong versus weak, in which the stronger vector activates or controls the weaker.

-An additional feature of ego derives from this, which represents the system of the world of matter.
-It is comprised of the needs of matter, which are a survival or self-preservation mechanism.
+An additional feature of ego derives from this law, which represents the system of the world of matter.
+It is comprised of the needs of matter, which are a mechanism for survival or self-preservation.

-These needs divide into three elementary components: Kina, ta’ava, vekavod.
-Envy – possessiveness, lust – the body’s needs, and honor – social needs; a mechanical system devoid of the abilities that characterize the self.
-It is devoid of will, decision, determination, moral/spiritual judgment, free choice, or personal responsibility.
-This is a blind system that is not autonomous and that is not self-activating, just as a machine is not self-activating, but is activated by an outside force.
+These needs divide into three elementary components: Kina, ta'ava, vekavod.
+"Envy" – possessiveness, territoriality; "lust" – the body's needs; "honor" – social needs.
+This is a mechanical system devoid of the abilities that characterize the self.
+It is devoid of will, decision, determination, moral//spiritual judgment, free choice, or personal responsibility.
+It is a blind system that is not autonomous and that is not self-activating, just as a machine is not self-activating, but is rather activated by an outside force.

-An interaction exists between the self system and the ego system, which follows the classic prescription for relations between Yaakov and Esav: “When ‘the voice is the voice of Yaakov,’ then ‘the hands, [which] are the hands of Esav,’ do not rule.”
+A dynamic interaction exists between the system of self and the system of ego, which follows the classic prescription for understanding the relationship between Jacob and Esau: "When 'the voice is the voice of Jacob,' then 'the hands, [which] are the hands of Esau,' have no control."

-In principle, originally, the self was meant to activate ego, as a tool giving material realness and expression to the self.
-Therefore, when the self takes initiative and control, ego yields and is subject to the self.
+In principle, originally, the self was meant to activate the ego as a tool that would bestow material realness upon the self and give it expression.
+Therefore, when the self is in control and taking the initiative, then ego yields and becomes subject to the self.

 2. Creativity / Self-Preservation

-Unlike Western psychology, which views the self-preservation instinct as the sole basis and root of motivation for all human actions, we find that creativity is born of a pair of opposites that work to express the functional aspect of the pair – self/ego – as two opposite sources of energy.
+Western psychology in its original version views the self-preservation instinct as the sole basis and root of motivation for all human actions, including creativity.
+We have found that creativity is born of a pair of opposites that work to effectively express the functional aspect of the self/ego as two opposite sources of energy: Creativity and self-preservation.

-Creativity has an internal source of energy, which urges the expression of creating: The self’s authentic quality.
+Creativity has an internal source of energy that urges the expression of creating: This is the self's authentic quality.

 Creativity moves along a vertical axis.
 At its base lies the self.
 At its summit are gathered the values that belong to the “dimension of height” in the structure of reality.
 “Dimension of height” is the “third scripture” defined in section seven, which deals with the structure of the “two scriptures that contradict each other until the third scripture comes and resolves them”.